Contact Us 1-800-596-4880

 9. Select a parent team.

-Note that the team you are creating also inherits permissions from the parent team that you select.
+The team you’re creating also inherits permissions from the parent team you select.

 10. Click Convert to Team.